olliw42/mLRS-docu/docs/CRSF.md

 - BRD_ALT_CONFIG = 1
 - RC_PROTOCOLS = 536 or 512
-- RSSI_TYPE = 3
-- SERIAL7_BAUD = Irrelevant (Baud Rate is autodetected by Ardupilot)
+- SERIAL7_BAUD = Irrelevant (baud rate is determined by ArduPilot)
 - SERIAL7_OPTIONS = 0
 - SERIAL7_PROTOCOL = 23

+Notes:
-There are more options available in the 'RC_OPTIONS' parameter: https://ardupilot.org/plane/docs/parameters.html#rc-options-rc-options
+- There are more RC options available in the 'RC_OPTIONS' parameter. ([ArduPilot Docs for RC_OPTIONS](https://ardupilot.org/plane/docs/parameters.html#rc-options-rc-options))
+- RSSI_TYPE should be set to either 3 or 5. ([ArduPilot Docs for RSSI_TYPE](https://ardupilot.org/plane/docs/parameters.html#rssi-type-rssi-type))

 ## mLRS Rx Module Setup

-These configurations are not strictly neccesary, but recommended for Ardupilot:
+These configurations are not strictly neccesary, but recommended for ArduPilot:

 - Rx Out Mode = crsf
-- RX Ser Baudrate = 57600
+- Rx Ser Baudrate = 57600
 - Rx Ser Link Mode = mavlink
+- Rx Snd RadioStat:
-- Rx Snd RadioStat = ardu_1
+    - mLRS version >= 0.3.13 = ardu_1
+    - mLRS version <  0.3.13 = w txbuf

-## Yaapu Telemetry App
+## Yaapu Telemetry App Setup for EdgeTX/OpenTX

-The External RF module needs to be set up for CRSF protocol with 400K Baud Rate.
+The external RF module needs to be set up for CRSF protocol with 400K baud rate.
 In EdgeTX/OpenTX, this is done in MDL->MODEL SETUP.

 In EdgeTX/OpenTX go to MDL->TELEMETRY and select "Discover new sensors".
 You should see sensors appearing, mLRS currently supports 27 sensors.